BatelOved/HashPIM/README.md

 # HashPIM: Accelerating SHA-3 Algorithm with Memristive Stateful Logic
 ## Overview
-This is a logic simulator to verify the theoretical results (latency, energy, and area) of HashPIM.
+This is a logic simulator to verify the theoretical results (latency, energy, and area) of HashPIM, a hardware design for the implementation of SHA3-224, SHA3-256, SHA3-384, SHA3-512.
 This logic simulator models a memristive crossbar array with partitions, and then simulates running the HashPIM algorithm.
 The correctness of the operations is verified externally, and the number of cycles is measured, including initialization cycles.

 `B. Oved, O. Leitersdorf, R. Ronen, and S. Kvatinsky, “HashPIM: High-Throughput SHA-3 via Memristive Digital Processing-in-Memory,” 2022.`

 ## Results

-The results for one SHA3 round (out of 24):
+The results for a single crossbar (*XB*) for one SHA3 round (out of 24):

 <table>
   <tr>